Electro-AI/Smart-Sorting-Transfer-Learning-for-Identifying-Rotten-Fruits-and-Vegetables/README.md

 ## Features

 - Predicts freshness from images in real time
-- Lightweight interface using HTML, CSS, and JavaScript
+- Lightweight interface using HTML
 - Flask backend with a pre-trained MobileNetV2 model

 ## How to Run